Why It Works

 The chicken stock should have enough gelatin in it that it sets like jello when chilled.
 If it is thinner than that, you will need to add gelatin.
-Pour the stock into a large bowl and sprinkle with 2 packets of unflavored gelatin.
+Pour the stock into a large bowl and sprinkle with two packets of unflavored gelatin.
 Let the gelatin fully hydrate.
 The stock will have a grainy appearance but will smooth out once added to the recipe.

-This braise can be made ahead and tastes even better the next day: Complete recipe through Step 7, then let cool at room temperature for 1 hour before transferring Dutch oven to refrigerator; reheat gently in 350°F oven before proceeding with Step 8.
+This braise can be made ahead and tastes even better the next day: Complete the recipe through Step 7, then let cool at room temperature for one hour before transferring the Dutch oven to refrigerator; reheat gently in 350°F oven before proceeding with Step 8.

 |Amount per serving|